DataScienceNigeria/DSN-AI-Bootcamp-2023-Qualification-Project-Participation-and-Hackathon/Microsoft Power Apps.md

 Target Audience: Organizations and their employees.

-## Submission Guidelines

-Participants are required to submit the following:

-1. Link to the deployed Power App solution.
-2. A 5 to 10-minute video presentation demonstrating the app's features, functionalities, and innovation.
-3. An executive report (PDF format) detailing the project's design, implementation, challenges, and future scalability.

-### Submission Method

-All participants are required to submit their projects via the provided link: [Submission Link](https://www.xyz)

 ## Judging Criteria

 Our panel of expert judges will evaluate each submission based on the following criteria: